Neproxx/ID2223-LikeItOrNot/README.md

 - `snapshot_time`: The time when the post was crawled.
 The same for associated entries in all three tables.
 - `num_likes`: The number of upvotes the post received.
 This is the <strong>`primary label`</strong> we want to predict.
 - `upvote_ratio`: The ratio of upvotes to downvotes which indicates how controversial a post is.
 This is a <strong>`secondary label`</strong> we want to predict.
-- `created`: The time when the post was created on reddit.
+- `date_created`: The time when the post was created on reddit.
 - `link`: The URL to the post on reddit.
 - `title`: The title of the post as string.
 - `text`: The text of the post as string.